 Sleeping and Your Health

-The majority of people who suffer from sleep apnea haven’t even heard of the condition, and perhaps as much as 90% of the 12 million or more Americans who have it are undiagnosed.
+The majority of people who suffer from sleep apnea have not even heard of the condition, and perhaps as many as 90% of the 12 million or more Americans who have it are undiagnosed.
 If you suffer from daytime sleepiness, can never seem to get enough sleep, have depression or another mood disorder, or have been diagnosed with cardiovascular conditions like high blood pressure or coronary artery disease, you may have sleep apnea.

 Symptoms of Sleep Apnea